nitinsharmacs/event-driven-vs-synchronous/README.md

 For this system to be practical, a request-response model is required. where a client requests a server/responder and the responder takes care of responding to this request by a response from its black-boxed processes.

-#### Applications
+#### Implementations

-Some of the applications of this Synchronous system being :
+Some of the implementations of this Synchronous system being :

 1. HTTP
 2. RPC
 3. REST
-4. GraphQL and others
+4. GraphQL

 #### Limitations